q-Series Related with Higher Forms: Quadratic residues and representations in certain forms

 we have for $y=1,2,\ldots,\textrm{rad}(n)$, respectively $\textrm{res}(-ky^2,n)$ solutions.
 The set of these solutions is $\textrm{rad}(n)$ periodic.
 Hence it is suficient to consider (390) only for

 The totality of the solutions of (390) in $A$ is

-where $\phi$ is Euler$-$Totient arithmetical function.
-The constant $c$ is 0, or a nonnegative integer power of $2$.\\ \\ \textbf{Example.}\\ Assume a positive integer $n$ and a prime number $p>n$.
+where $\phi$ is Euler's$-$totient arithmetical function.
+The constant $c$ is 0, or an integer of the form $2^m$.\\ \\ \textbf{Example.}\\ Assume a positive integer $n$ and a prime number $p>n$.
 Then exists constant $c$ such that the congruence

 have $c\cdot\phi\left(\prod_{p\leq n}p\right)=c\prod_{p\leq n}(p-1)$ solutions.
 For $n=10$ the first two primes such that $c\neq 0$ are $p=311$ and $p=479$.\\ \\ \textbf{Example.}\\ Assume the integers $a,k,\nu$, with $a>1$, $\nu>2$ and $k$ such that $(k,a^{\nu})=1$.
 Then the congruence